-- Unemployment rates decreased across all areas in 2021. - Isle of Wight, Southampton, and Franklin are above the state average for percentage of children under age 6 with all parents in the labor force.
+- The size of labor force increased across localities in 2023. - Unemployment rates decreased across all areas in 2021. - Isle of Wight, Southampton, and Franklin are above the state average for percentage of children under age 6 with all parents in the labor force.
 The trend for all areas has been higher.